-From the country’s national parks to tourist attractions (hint: the local Thai price is generally only displayed in Thai language so if you see a sign near the cashiers window such as in the photo on the right, you’ll be able to work out how much a surcharge being foreign costs you) under the false presumption that foreigners can afford it.
+From the country’s national parks to tourist attractions (hint: the local Thai price is generally only displayed in Thai language so if you see a sign near the cashiers window such as in the photo on the right, you may be able to work out how much a surcharge being foreign costs you) under the false presumption that foreigners can afford it.

-While Thailand watchers or expatriates on even modest expatriate or foreign posting allowances might find rants about dual pricing amusing, for thousands of foreigners living and working legally for Thai employers and earning little more than mid-level Thai office staff salaries in baht, dual pricing can become a huge burden, making access to social safety nets provided for low to mid income (primarily Thai) earners a necessity.
+While Thailand watchers or expatriates on even modest foreign posting allowances might find rants about dual pricing amusing, for thousands of foreigners living and working legally for Thai employers and earning little more than mid-level Thai office staff salaries in baht, dual pricing can become a huge burden, making access to social safety nets provided for low to mid income (primarily Thai) earners a necessity.

-Like many good foreign teachers in Thailand, Mr Davies built up a close (non-romantic) relationship with some of his students and it were these people who provided him with comfort and support in what turned out to be his dying days, when even his own government ignored his desperate pleas for help.
+Like many good foreign teachers in Thailand, Mr Davies built up a close (non-romantic) relationship with some of his students and it was these people who provided him with comfort and support in what turned out to be his dying days, when even his own government ignored his desperate pleas for help.

 The betrayal of Gareth Paul Davies

-In a series of emails provided to photo-journ’s newsblog from one of these students, it’s easy to see that Gareth Paul Davies was let down and betrayed by many people, including:
+In a series of emails provided to photo-journ’s newsblog from one of these students, it is easy to see that Gareth Paul Davies was let down and betrayed by many people, including: